horychen/snippets/README.md

 # Snippets
 Userful snippets (keep updating).

+# OBS Studio
+Issue 1: For laptop haveing two GPUs (for me, it has one integrated from intel and one from NVDIA something with 1050Ti), if you see a black screen, you may need to
+1. Press winkey
+2. Type in graphic settings
+3. In Graphic settings, click Browse and locate your OBS Studio executive.
+4. Click options, choose between Power saving and High performance.
+For me, I use power saving to record on my PC screen and use high performance to record on an external monitor.

+Issue 2: If you see "failed to open nvenc codec" and you happen to try to use integrated GPU with OBS Studio, please take a look at (this link)[https://obsproject.com/forum/threads/failed-to-open-nvenc-codec-generic-error-in-an-external-library-i-have-tried-everything.112568/].
+NVDIA GPU can do hardware encoding while integrated may not be able to do exactly the same (e.g., NVENC).
+I fix this after reading the following from the link:
+> I also had this problem.
+On another website, I found this can be caused by trying to use the GPU for encoding when the GPU doesn't support that encoding.
+Click "Settings" then select "Output".
+Change "Encoding" to "Software" under "Streaming" and "Recording."

 # SolidWorks
 1. ctrl+1: normal to plane view
 2. hold right click and move for quick tool access